 Create an Account and Register Here

-Have you participated in NEXT or Dinner with Twelve in the last year?
+Have you participated in NEXT in the last year?
 If yes, you may already have an account.
 Sign In & Register Here

 “The Mentorship Program has worked very well for me.
 I hope to become a lawyer and I'm trying to learn as much as I can about the profession.
 In just three months, I have had informative conversations with a federal judge from the Midwest and an anti-trust lawyer from D.C.
 Keep up the great work.”